Sorrell Booke: Theatre

+Film and television

+He also appeared in the films Black Like Me, A Fine Madness, What's Up, Doc? and Fail Safe.

 Aside from his film roles, he appeared on numerous television shows such as Gunsmoke, Cannon, Ironside, Route 66, Hawaii Five-O, The Rockford Files, Full House, The Guiding Light and 12 O'Clock High.

-He worked as a voice actor in the 1980s and early 1990s.
-Booke also was a guest conductor at the Buffalo Philharmonic Orchestra.

 Booke received an Emmy nomination for his appearance in Dr. Kildare in the episode "What's God to Julius?".
 He appeared in an episode of Mission: Impossible from the first season in 1966.
 Booke appeared in two early episodes of M*A*S*H, as General Barker in "Requiem for a Lightweight" and "Chief Surgeon Who?"; the latter marked the debut of the character Corporal Klinger, with whom Booke's character had previously dealt.
 He also had a recurring role in All in the Family as Mr. Sanders, personnel manager at Archie Bunker's workplace, Prendergast Tool and Die Company.
 (He had previously appeared on All in the Family as Lyle Bennett, the manager of a local television station.)
 Booke was featured on an episode of Good Times, and had a recurring role as the Jewish mob boss "Lefkowitz" on Soap.
 He also appeared in two episodes of Columbo, "Swan Song" in Season 3 (featuring Johnny Cash) and "The Bye-Bye Sky High I.Q.
 Murder Case" in Season 6.
 In 1976 he played a record producer in Rich Man, Poor Man Book II.

+The Dukes of Hazzard

 Booke's most notable role was in The Dukes of Hazzard as Boss Hogg, the humorously wicked antagonist to Bo and Luke Duke.
 The series ran on CBS for seven seasons, from 1979 to 1985.
 It spawned an animated series, The Dukes (1983), two reunion TV specials (by which time Booke had died, and the character of Boss Hogg was also said to be deceased), a feature film (2005) and The Dukes of Hazzard: The Beginning (a 2007 TV movie).

+Regarding his performance, Booke was tall, weighed 185 lb at the time of his Boss Hogg role, and wore padding to seem fatter.
+He copied the Hogg character's American South drawl from U.S. senators Sam Ervin and Strom Thurmond.
+He called his Boss Hogg character "despicable", but enjoyed meeting fans of the show.

+Voice acting

 By the late 1980s, Booke had stopped appearing physically in acting roles, but he continued to perform voice work on several television shows and movies, occasionally as narrator, and sometimes as a cartoon character's voice, in such movies as Scooby-Doo Meets the Boo Brothers (1987 television movie), Gravedale High (1990 television series), and Rock-a-Doodle (1991).

+Other work

+Booke also was a guest conductor at the Buffalo Philharmonic Orchestra.